 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other, and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.”
-(Colossians 3:13-14)
+(Colossians 3:13-14) (Also read: Colossians 3:1-17 for the whole context.)

-This led to increasing friction between them, for while John became less and less interested in spiritual issues, Valerie found that her faith was growing and God was becoming more important to her.
+This led to increasing friction between them; for while John became less and less interested in spiritual issues, Valerie found that her faith was growing and God was becoming more important to her.
 Their problems only got worse whenever they tried to discuss issues of significance.

 “Although I sometimes find it hard to be tolerant, Lord, help me today to appreciate the good things about my husband, and to respect his views —even if I cannot agree with them.
 Help me to become more like Jesus.”